José Murillo

-José Manuel Murillo Morán (born 24 February 1995) is a Panamanian football player who plays as midfielder for Comunicaciones in Guatemala.
+José Manuel Murillo Morán (born 24 February 1995) is a Panamanian football player who plays as midfielder for Comunicaciones and the Panama national team.

 Playing career

 Murillo spent most of his early career with Plaza Amador, before a stint with Deportivo Municipal in 2019.
 Murillo made his professional debut with Deportivo Municipal in a 3-0 Peruvian Primera División win over Melgar on 17 February 2019.
 He signed with Comunicaciones on 12 August 2020.

 International career

 Murillo made his debut for the Panama national team in a 0–0 friendly tie with Nicaragua on 26 February 2020.